tus/tus-resumable-upload-protocol/protocol.md

 ### Termination

-This extension defines a way for Clients to terminate completed and unfinished uploads which won't be continued allowing Servers to free up used resources.
+This extension defines a way for Clients to terminate completed and unfinished uploads allowing Servers to free up used resources.

-If this extension is supported by the Server it MUST be announced by adding the `termination` element to the `Tus-Extension` header.
+If this extension is supported by the Server it MUST be announced by adding `termination` to the `Tus-Extension` header.

 #### Requests